jorgerasillo/spamhouse/README.md

 `make run`

-Access the browser UI at [http://localhost:8080](http://localhost:8080), use credentials: secureworks/supersecret to authenticate.
+Access the browser UI at [http://localhost:8080](http://localhost:8080), Credentials are bootstrapped at application startup.
+Default credentials are: secureworks/supersecret to authenticate.
+To modify default credentials, specifying them as environment variables: `DEFAULT_USER` and `DEFAULT_USER_PASSWORD`.

 The application port default is 8080, to modify the port the application is running on, modify the `PORT` number in the [Makefile](./Makefile)